LejonKralemann/CISTRANSGUIDE/readme.txt

 About the output
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 In the case of microhomology, the output gives you the end of flank A and flank B including the microhomology.

+countEvents:	the number of read pairs associated with this event